 This award honors a critical care unit that combines functional ICU design with the humanitarian delivery of critical care.
-Conceived to identify and recognize a critical care unit already in operation whose design demonstrates attention to both functional and humanitarian issues, the Society of Critical Care Medicine (SCCM), the American Association of Critical-Care Nurses ACCN), and the American Institute of Architects Academy on Architecture for Health co-sponsor this citation.
-The winner receives two plaques (one plaque for the hospital ICU and one for the architect), and one complimentary registration to the annual meetings of each of SCCM and AACN.
+Conceived to identify and recognize a critical care unit already in operation whose design demonstrates attention to both functional and humanitarian issues, the Society of Critical Care Medicine (SCCM), the American Association of Critical-Care Nurses (AACN), and the American Institute of Architects Academy on Architecture for Health co-sponsor this citation.
+The winner receives a plaque and one complimentary registration to the annual meetings of each of SCCM and AACN.
 Honorable mentions will also be awarded with a plaque.

 Deadline and Submission

 Applications for this award must be submitted by August 15 for the following year’s award.
 Only units in operation at the time the application is submitted will be considered.
 If you have any questions, contact Carol Prendergast.